School of Architecture

 Comprehensive Portfolio Review Requirements

 Each student must submit a Comprehensive Portfolio to the faculty for evaluation and approval before continuing to the Professional Architecture segment.
-Eligibility requirements for the Comprehensive Portfolio submittal include good academic standing and successful completion of the Pre-Professional Architecture program.
+Eligibility requirements for the Comprehensive Portfolio submittal are specified in the current design portfolio guidelines and include good academic standing and successful completion of the Pre-Professional Architecture program.

 The student may advance once the portfolio has been approved.
 If the portfolio is determined to be marginal, the faculty will require additional coursework.